AoufNihed/FDIA-In-Smart-Grid/README.md

 ## Model Architecture

-We use an **Autoencoder Neural Network** to reconstruct normal PMU signal behavior.
+I use an **Autoencoder Neural Network** to reconstruct normal PMU signal behavior.
 Samples with high reconstruction error are flagged as anomalous (FDIA or Fault).

 ---

 ## Digital Relay Twin Logic

-We simulate the internal logic of a simple digital relay by:
+I simulate the internal logic of a simple digital relay by:

 - Thresholds on `Ia`, `Va_angle`, and `frequency`
 - Delay logic and tripping simulation